citp/privacy-policy-historical/f/fr/fre/freshbooks.com.md

 If you are a Subscriber, we collect your credit card information for billing purposes.
 And if you are a Customer who wishes to pay amounts to a Subscriber on a recurring basis, we collect and store your credit card information for payment purposes.

 We also automatically track certain information about you based upon your behaviour on our Site.
 We use this information to do internal research on our users' demographics, interests, and behaviour to better understand, protect and serve you and our community.
 This information may include the URL that you just came from (whether this URL is on our Site or not), which URL you next go to (whether this URL is on our Site or not), your computer browser information, and your IP address.
+We may provide Customers' IP addresses to payment intermediaries in the course of the payment process.

 “Cookies” are small files placed on your hard drive that assist us in providing our services.
 We use cookies to allow you to enter your password less frequently during a session, and we use data collection devices (such as Google Analytics), including cookies, on certain pages of the Site to help analyze our web page flow, measure promotional effectiveness, and promote trust and safety, to offer certain features that are only available through the use of a cookie and to allow us to provide information that is targeted to your interests.
 We link the information we store in our cookies to personally identifiable information you submit when you create a FreshBooks account.
 We may use third-party service provides to assist us in monitoring your use of the Site.
 Information collected by these cookies is also governed by this privacy policy.